-Within Special Events, \$15,000 was added for a celebratory event if Utah is selected as the 2034 Winter Olympics host.
-We plan to collaborate with community partners (UOP, PC Chamber, Resorts, HPCA, etc.) to showcase Park City's local spirit and excitement to host the Games.
+Within Special Events, \$15,000 was added for an event to celebrate Utah's selection as the host of the 2034 Winter Olympics.
+We plan to collaborate with community partners (UOP, Park City Chamber, Resorts, HPCA, etc.) to showcase Park City's local spirit and excitement to host the Games.